+Let’s take a deeper look into Face Negotiation Theory.
 Have you ever been in a negotiation or conversation with someone where you suddenly notice yourself taking on a defensive stance to protect yourself?
 Maybe you have been more willing to give in a negotiation to help the other person or preserve what you believe the other person thinks of you.
-Possibly you react strongly to stop what you feel is an encroachment on your interests or needs.
+Possibly you react strongly to stop what you feel is an encroachment on the other person’s interest or on your interests or needs.
 Any of these reactions are completely natural reactions to conversations where there is something to gain and something to lose.
-For most people in the Western Hemisphere, this idea would be known as reputation—the way you are known in the community and to the people around you.
-However, in many cultures, the way people present themselves and react to others is known as a face.

-The concept of the face can often be difficult for those of us who have grown up in cultures that do not value collective respect as highly to understand.
-Yet the implications that face may have on conflict resolution can make or break the negotiations.
-Like any other cultural consideration, the face must be considered when it will affect the way one or all parties negotiate.
+The concept of “face” can often be difficult for those of us who have grown up in cultures that do not value collective respect as highly to understand.
+Dr. Ting-Toomey calls these cultures small power distance cultures.
+Yet the implications that face negotiation theory may have on conflict resolution can make or break the negotiations.
+Like any other cultural consideration in conflict styles, face must be considered when it will affect how one or all parties negotiate.

 This article will examine the idea of the face and the neutral’s role in the preservation of the face in negotiations.
 First, this article will define the face and outline some of the theories on the intersection of face and mediation or negotiation.
 The article will also present ideas for preventative, supportive, and corrective facework to preserve negotiation space from face-threatening statements.
-It seeks to be a resource for people dealing with all aspects of the face and to bring attention to the issues associated with the face.
+It seeks to be a resource for people dealing with all aspects of the face and to bring attention to the issues associated with “face”.

 A Definition of Face

 Mediator John Ng defines faces as “the social images that individuals would like to preserve for themselves.”
 It is a combination of reputation, social standing, dignity, honor, and social standing.
-In contrast to reputation, the concept of face focuses on the relation of the person and their standing among their peers, family, and community rather than on how one presents themselves and is known.
-The focus of the face is on the community, and when one person in a community gains more self-worth, it can lift the community as a whole.
-The concept of the face will affect business decisions, social and personal advancement, and conflict resolution.
-Dispute resolution experts need to understand this important dynamic that will likely come into play while conducting a negotiation for clients.
+In contrast to reputation, the concept of face focuses on the relation of the person and their standing among their peers, family members, and community rather than on how one presents themselves and is known.
+It is a way that theorists have developed for explaining conflict styles in a collectivist culture.
+It is a way to acknowledge cultural differences in conflict management style.

 One loses face when they experience a threat to themself.
 It can come from shame, embarrassment, or the acknowledgment of error.
 Additionally, others may cause someone to lose face when they deny their courtesy or polite offer or if they violate their honor by refusing them in public.
 Because face revolves around the idea of the community individually and collectively achieving and maintaining honor, the face will be harshly threatened when one member of the community faces embarrassment or shame.

-The face is a cooperative process, in which each person creating their own identity and sustaining it while also helping others preserve their own identities.
-Therefore, when conflict arises in a group, one or more people have likely lost face as a result of the interaction, which may pose several issues in a negotiation or mediation.
+The face is a cooperative process, in which each person creates their own identity and sustains it while also helping others preserve their own identities.
+Therefore, when interpersonal conflict arises in a group, one or more people have likely lost face as a result of the interaction, which may pose several issues in a negotiation or other forms of conversation.
 The person who has lost face may feel that they need to retaliate and take a blow at the other party.

-Face Negotiation Theory and the Four Faces
+Face Negotiation Theory: The Four Faces

 A common theory of face and its role in negotiations is the Face Negotiation Theory by Dr. Stella Ting-Toomey.
-This theory asserts that two aspects affect the intersection of face and negation.
+The face negotiation theory asserts that two aspects affect the intersection of face and negotiation.
 The first is when the face is threatened, and the second where the face is honored.
-When the face is honored, the sides communicate with respect and the negotiation ends in equity.
+When the face is honored, the sides communicate with respect to the person’s conflict of interest and the negotiation ends in equity.
 When the face is threatened, there must be considerations to restore the person’s face as the negations move forward.

 The Seven Assumptions

-- People in all cultures try to maintain and negotiate face in all communication situations
+- People in all cultures try to maintain and negotiate face in all communication situations.

-- The cultural variability dimension of individualism-collectivism influences members’ selection of self-oriented facework behaviors and/or other-oriented facework behaviors
+- The cultural variability dimension of individualism-collectivism influences members’ selection of self-oriented facework behaviors and/or other-oriented facework behaviors.

 The Four Faces: